JetBrains/intellij-sdk-docs/topics/ui/controls/banner.md

 ### Placement

 * Place the banner at the top of the related UI component.
-* It can float or be adjacent to the content, depending on the amount of the available space and whether or not the content’s vertical shifting needs to be minimized.
+* It can float or be adjacent to the content, depending on the amount of available space and whether the content’s vertical shifting needs to be minimized.

 ![](float-example.png){width=509}